Sizing items in CSS

 Sizing things according to the viewport can be useful in your designs.
 For example, if you want a full-page hero section to show before the rest of your content, making that part of your page 100vh high will push the rest of the content below the viewport, meaning that it will only appear once the document is scrolled.

-We have covered a lot in this article, but can you remember the most important information?
+You've reached the end of this article, but can you remember the most important information?
 You can find some further tests to verify that you've retained this information before you move on — see Test your skills: Sizing.

 This lesson has given you a rundown of some key issues that you might run into when sizing things on the web.
 When you move onto CSS Layout, sizing will become very important in mastering the different layout methods, so it is worth understanding the concepts here before moving on.